 Prior to the close of submissions, completed proposal packages may be withdrawn via the Proposal Submissions module in the EHB.
-In order to withdraw a completed proposal package after the deadline, the designated Small Business Official must send written notification via email to agency-sbir@mail.nasa.gov.
+To withdraw a completed proposal package after the deadline, the designated Small Business Official must send written notification via email to agency-sbir@mail.nasa.gov.